Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/blm-calibration.hld.md

 solutions, given a discrete set of BLM values.

-The overview is presented to the user via a thumbnail snapshot of the solutions for each BLM value being tested, alongside the cost of solutions for each of them.
+The overview is presented to the user via a thumbnail snapshot of the solutions for each BLM value being tested, alongside the cost of the best solution for each of them.

 Once the calibration results are presented to the user, they may then choose to: